ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 - hard coded names might have typos or might be inconsistent
 - tedious handling if key or value might be absent
 - always calling `ksLookup` which gets tiresome for arrays
-- converting to needed data type is error prone
+- converting to needed data type is error-prone

 So (larger) applications should not directly use `KeySet`, but instead use code generation to provide a type-safe frontend.